 Thiamine deficiency symptoms in cats

-- stumbling
+- stumbling or uncoordinated walking

-- circling
+- circling or “drunken” movements

-- head tremors
+- head tremors or tilting

-- eyes flicking from side to side in an uncontrolled way
+- eyes flicking side to side

 - dilated pupils

-What causes thiamine deficiency
+What causes thiamine deficiency?

 Gastrointestinal diseases